saulgray/developer-documentation/source/includes/guides/_supply.md

 #### Survey Groups

 Fulcrum buyers place surveys in survey groups to avoid duplication across multiple surveys.
 Buyers may add or remove surveys from survey groups as their deduplication needs change.
-Suppliers should avoid sending the same respondent to all other survey in a survey group if that respondent previously attempted one of that group's surveys.
+Suppliers should avoid sending the same respondent to all other surveys in a survey group if that respondent previously attempted one of that group's surveys.
 The [Show an Allocated Survey](#get-show-an-allocated-survey) call returns the property `SurveyGroupExists`, which can be used to determine if the [List a Survey's Groups](#groups) call should be made for that survey.

 Below is the recommended process to check and update survey groups every 10 minutes: